cvoter/website-research-group/README.md

-# website-research-group
+# Water, Ecosystems and People Research Group Website

-This website is currently hosted at [https://cvoter.github.io/website-research-group/](https://cvoter.github.io/website-research-group/), but I am in the process of transferring the domain to www.carolynbvoter.com.
+This is the repository for the Water, Ecosystems, and People research group led by Carolyn Voter.
+The main website domain is currently [waterecosystemsandpeople.com](https://waterecosystemsandpeople.com), but several other domains will also direct you there including: [carolynbvoter.com](https://carolynbvoter.com), [carolynvoter.com](https://carolynvoter.com), [waterecosystemspeople.com](https://waterecosystemspeople.com), and [cvoter.github.io/website-research-group](https://cvoter.github.io/website-research-group)).

 ## Initial Setup
 A good way to edit the website content is to use **Visual Studio Code** (download [here](https://code.visualstudio.com/download)), but [other options](https://docs.hugoblox.com/getting-started/cms/) work too.
 RStudio + Blogdown package used to be a good option, but it no longer plays as nicely with Hugo - I'd recommend using one of the other approaches.